 Top Things to See at West Thumb Geyser Basin

 West Thumb is packed with geothermal wonders.
-Here are the must-see spots along the boardwalk:
+Here are spots you will see along the boardwalk:

 Abyss Pool